auxesis/visage/README.md

     $ rake deps

-This will pull in RubyRRDtool, which requires the rrdtool headers to build a C extension.
+Amongst other things, this will pull in RubyRRDtool, which requires the rrdtool headers to build a C extension.
 On Ubuntu these are in the `librrd2-dev` package.

 Configuring
 -----------

 Config lives in several files under `config/`.

- * `profiles.yaml` - graphs Visage is to display
+ * `profiles.yaml` - groups of graphs Visage is to display
  * `plugin-colors.yaml` - colors for specific plugins/plugin instances
  * `fallback-colors.yaml` - ordered list of fallback colors
  * `init.rd` - bootstrapping code, specifies collectd's RRD directory